tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/1/02_Ins_Intro_to_Tokenomics.md

 * Since tokens are built using smart contracts they can be programmed to do many things besides just payments.

-* By tokenizing things, we can make representing and trading value extremely easy and efficient.
-  Since they are blockchain powered, these tokens can be traded globally without any additional infrastructure.
+* By tokenizing things, we can make representing and trading value extremely easy and efficient.Since they are blockchain powered, these tokens can be traded globally without any additional infrastructure.

 * Representing commodities as tokens allows for easy transportation of ownership.
 For example, transferring a metric ton of gold takes a lot of energy.
 Sending tokens representing that metric ton of gold is much easier, and allows for the same borderless nature given by the blockchain.

 * Imagine opening up your cryptowallet to see all the various assets you own in a single place, digital and physical.
 You could manage your house ownership, car payments, artwork, investments, video game items, and more with cryptographically provable math.

 * Business assets can easily be tracked and transferred, dramatically improving liquidity and auditability.